P-taetae/Wafer_defect_detection/README.md

 Official Pytorch implementation of [A Stratified Augmentation-Guided Approach for Detection and Classification of Wafer Defects] (On review).

-Authors: Taekyeong Park, Sanghyuk Moon, Seungju Han, Je Hyeong Hong
+Authors: Taekyeong Park, Yongho Son, Sanghyuk Moon, Seungju Han, Je Hyeong Hong

 ## Abstract